 “Our youth are important.
-We need you,” she insisted.
+We need you,” he insisted.
 “You are our future.”

-Unfortunately, no young people were in the audience to hear her message.
+Unfortunately, no young people were in the audience to hear his message.

-We must do more than tell young people they are welcome in our communities.
+We must do more than tell youth they are welcome in our communities.
 We must invite them.
 We must involve them.
 We must ask for their input.
 We must listen.
 We must give them a reason to stay.

-Several years ago, the president of the church council walked into my office.
-I was director of youth ministry.
+One day when I was director of a youth ministry program, the president of the church council walked into my office.
 He explained the council wanted to more fully involve the youth in the life of the church.
 And he had a plan about how to do it.

 “Our annual church picnic is coming up,” he explained.
 “We want to invite our youth to be part of the event.”